codbex/codbex-sample-vitepress/docs/products/kronos.md

 - What about the tooling?
 Do we get state of the art tooling for maintaining and enhancing Kronos?

-  > Kronos tooling is based on [codbex](/documentation/tooling/) and in the near future it will be possible to maintain Kronos projects with any modern IDE like VSCode, Eclipse Theia, etc.

 - What about the ops aspects - will Kronos be smoothly integrated into a state-of-the-art lifecycle and ops management (be it SAP-based or non-SAP based like GitHub Actions?